khoaphungnguyen/distributed-logger/README.md

 - 🔄 **Integrated enrichment in ingestor:** For small-scale deployments, enrichment is performed directly in the ingestor service for simplicity and performance.
 - 🧩 **Future-proof design:** The enrichment logic is modular and ready to be moved to a dedicated microservice as the system scales, enabling independent scaling and advanced enrichment strategies.
 - 📊 **Dashboard and metrics update:** The web dashboard and `/metrics` endpoint now display sample logs with all enrichment fields, providing full visibility into the enriched log schema.

+### 🚀 Day 16 Milestones

+- 🗂️ **Cluster Manager Service:** Introduced a dedicated cluster manager microservice responsible for node registration, health checks, leader election, and peer discovery.
+All ingestors now register and synchronize their state via the cluster manager.
+- 👑 **Replicated Leader Architecture:** The ingestor service now supports leader election and log replication.
+Only the elected leader ingests logs from clients; followers receive replicated logs from the leader for high availability and durability.
+- 🔄 **Peer and Leader Synchronization:** Ingestors automatically update their view of the cluster, leader, and peers in real time, ensuring seamless failover and consistent replication.
+- 📦 **Efficient Batched Replication:** Log replication between leader and followers is performed in efficient batches, minimizing network overhead and maximizing throughput.
+- 🔁 **Client Leader Awareness:** The client now dynamically discovers and connects to the current leader via the cluster manager, automatically reconnecting if the leader changes or fails.
+- 🖥️ **Cluster Dashboard:** The cluster manager exposes a simple web dashboard displaying the current leader and all healthy peers, auto-refreshing every second for real-time cluster visibility and failover simulation.
+- 🛡️ **Robustness Improvements:** Enhanced shutdown handling, error recovery, and resource cleanup across all services to ensure stability during failover and rolling updates.